 When you're there: Explore the coastal towns of Swakopmund and Walvis Bay.
 The lagoon is a RAMSAR wetlands site.
 Go see the thousands of flamingoes, pelicans and numerous waders.
 Here they feed in the nutrient-rich shallows.
 There are loads of restaurants, shops and attractions in Swakopmund; spend an extra day making the most of the cool air and refreshing sea.

-There are loads of activities to part in on the Skeleton Coast; a boat cruise of Walvis Bay where you meet dolphins, sea lions, pelicans and terns; quad biking, which is an exciting way to experience the sand dunes; a scenic flight over the desert or head off to Sandwich Harbour to see where the dunes run into the sea.
+There are loads of activities to take part in on the Skeleton Coast; a boat cruise of Walvis Bay where you meet dolphins, sea lions, pelicans and terns; quad biking, which is an exciting way to experience the sand dunes; a scenic flight over the desert or head off to Sandwich Harbour to see where the dunes run into the sea.

 Swakopmund Luxury Suites